 So, X*2.10% = $25,000.
 We can now solve for X=$25,000/0.021 = $1,190,476

-A high yield does not mean better
+A high yield does not mean the stock is better.

-Evaluate the dividend growth
+Evaluate the dividend growth.

-Understand the risk of the company’s sector
+Understand the risk of the company’s sector.

-There are many sectors to consider and some are riskier than others.
+There are many sectors to consider, and some are riskier than others.
 When assessing whether a dividend stock you want to buy is good, scrutinize its sector.
 If the sector is dying or is subjected to high risk, think twice before buying its dividend stocks.
 Some of the most stable sectors with regular dividend payouts include the following.

 - Oil and gas